jeceljr/digitalCPUzoo/drv16/README.md

 being forced to the PC, which happens during any fetch.

 When field rS1 is 0 then input A of the ALU must be forced to zero (`Azero := 1`) unless it is being forced to be the PC.
-Combined with what was said about about reset, we have `Azero := reset | (zS1&aPC)`.
+Combined with what was said about about reset, we have `Azero := reset | (zS1&!aPC)`.

-When field rS2 is 0 then input B of the ALU must be forced to zero.
+When field rS2 is 0 and is not an immediate then input B of the ALU must be forced to zero.
 This field is never forced to be the PC.
 Activating the *selImm* and *selConst* signals but not *even* (a combination also used by *reset*) will do the job.

 ## Software